What determines the image quality?

 The overall quality is determined by the quality of the pixels, not the number of them.
 Our usual recommendation is 300 dots per inch (DPI).
 That being said, it should be kept in mind that the resolution can be increased artificially, so DPI alone does not guarantee good image quality.

 If you’re creating a design from scratch, it is always best to create a high-resolution version in a large size, which can be scaled down if necessary.
 However, the same can’t be done when scaling up a small-sized JPG/PNG file — the file quality will suffer.

-Printify has added a specific dimension requirement for each design area of a product, which you can find in our Mockup Generator side panel:
+Printify has added specific file requirements for each design area of a product, which you can find in our Mockup Generator side panel:

 When it comes to getting more designs for free — here’s our blog article on free resources for designs, and where to find them.